HISTORY

 • The 2nd Congress in Frankfurt was attended by 120 members (compared to the 300 total members) under the direction of President Dr. W. G. Clairmont.

-In the meantime, the demand for extensive co-operation on a European scale had grown to such an extent that, on the suggestion of Dr. Masera (AICTC, Italy), supported by both Chanoine Pinte (ACIT, French) and Dr. Lauterbach (IVCC, Germany), the “International Federation of Associations of Textile Chemists and Colourists” was formed during the Colourists Congress in Milan on May 14th 1930.
+In the meantime, the demand for extensive cooperation on a European scale had grown to such an extent that, on the suggestion of Dr. Masera (AICTC, Italy), supported by both Chanoine Pinte (ACIT, French) and Dr. Lauterbach (IVCC, Germany), the “International Federation of Associations of Textile Chemists and Colourists” was formed during the Colourists Congress in Milan on May 14th 1930.
 The first members were Austria, Czechoslovakia, France, Germany and Italy.
-The first President of the new Federation was Dr. G. Tagliani and first Managing Director was Prof. Dr. R. Haller.
+The first President of the new Federation was Dr. G. Tagliani and the first Managing Director was Prof. Dr. R. Haller.

 The first IFATCC Congress took place in 1931 in co-operation with the ACIT (President: Mr. Chanoine Pinte) simultaneously with the 16th IVCC Congress (Paris, 1931),